Positive Conserved Quantities in the Klein-Gordon Equation: Conclusion

 This analysis of the Klein-Gordon equation supplies a hitherto unknown instance in which relativistic physics does not lead to particle creation or annihilation, as we separately conserve the total positive and negative energy parts (forward and backward in time) of the field $\psi$, with respect to a given time axis $t$.
 Namely, a massive scalar particle obeying the Klein-Gordon equation which is traveling close to the speed of light need not induce any particle creation events.
 This is consistent with the theory of special relativity, as one may boost to a frame in which the scalar particle is moving at speeds very small compared to the speed of light, in which one does not expect any particle creation.

-Whether such a phenomenon can persist under second quantization would be an interesting problem to pursue.
-For instance, in a theory in which the positive and negative energy parts do not interact, there will be no annihilation events.
+Thus, a significant consequence is that the Schrodinger equation is given a relativistic formulation, which does not require creation and annihilation operators, i.e. quantum fields.
+Whether such a creation/annihilation-free phenomenon can persist under second quantization, i.e. in the presence of quantum fields that are constructed and construed in the new way in which we have interpreted the single-particle theory as arising from the Klein-Gordon equation, would be an interesting problem to pursue.
+Here, the intuition is that for instance, in a theory in which the positive and negative energy parts do not directly interact, there will be no annihilation events--for example, particle-antiparticle collisions which do not result in photon emission and so the particles are \textit{dark}.
+Thus, one practical consequence of this relativistically consistent theory is a simple explanation for dark matter.